14th Sunday of the Year

-To reserve a place for Mass on Sunday, 21st March at 10.30
+To reserve a place for Mass next Sunday, 11th July, please telephone 07526 232124 on

 This number will be unavailable outside of the above times.
-Bookings cannot be made via the presbytery telephone number nor by email and can only be made for the approaching Sunday and not for dates in advance.
+Bookings cannot be made via the presbytery telephone number nor by email and can only be made for the approaching Sunday and not for any other dates.
 Text messages cannot be accepted as a method of booking.

-You will be asked to provide your name and telephone number to comply with the NHS Test and Trace system and also the number in your family if you are attending as a household.
-Under the current Lockdown restrictions you must only sit with members of your own household or bubble.
+You will be encouraged to provide your name and telephone number to comply with the NHS Test and Trace system and also the number in your family if you are attending as a household.
+You should only sit with members of your own household or bubble.
 On arrival at the church you will be welcomed by a steward and your name will be checked against the booking list.